Bothainakb/holberton-AstroThread/Documentation.md

 Project decisions, including the evaluation and selection of our final MVP concept, were made through group discussions.
 Each team member was encouraged to contribute their views regarding the strengths, weaknesses, feasibility, and potential impact of the proposed ideas.
 This collaborative approach allowed us to consider different perspectives before reaching a shared decision on the direction of the project.

-## Task Allocation and Shared Responsibility
+## Shared Responsibility and Learning

-Responsibilities were distributed among the three team members based on individual skills, interests, and the requirements of the project.
-Each member was expected to take ownership of their assigned tasks while remaining accountable to the team as a whole.
-Although specific responsibilities were allocated, members were encouraged to assist one another, exchange knowledge, and collaborate on tasks that required shared input or technical support.
+All three team members will participate in both frontend and backend development to develop full-stack skills and share technical knowledge.
+Tasks may be assigned temporarily for coordination and progress tracking, but development remains collaborative.
+Team members will support one another, review code, exchange knowledge, and work together on areas that require shared technical input.

 ## Centralised Communication and Coordination